 Aside from looking like a character straight out of The Muppets, my application was a cinch.
 Just paint the entirety of your brows with the little paintbrush and wait it out (20 minutes is recommended).
 To remove, you literally just peel it off.
 It turns to a rubbery consistency, so getting it all off in one go is quite easy.

 Here you go—me at seven a.m. the next morning with zero brow product on.
 Zero.
 I'm pretty impressed.
 They look fuller, fluffier, and my pesky bald patch is much less visible.
-They are darker than I'm used to, and I might opt for the lighter shade next time, but I think it's fair to say the results speak for themselves.
-Also, the tint was completely gone after four days.
+They are darker than I'm used to, so I might opt for the lighter shade next time, but I think it's fair to say the results speak for themselves.
+What's more exciting is that the tint was actually completely gone after four days—no false promises there either.
 Verdict?
 I'll definitely use this again.
 (For anyone wondering, my mascara is Too Faced Better Than Sex, and no I don't have lash extensions, it is just the best mascara ever).